-Whether your organization is a nonprofit focused on animal welfare, a family foundation that awards grants to organizations serving at-risk youth, an impact investing firm championing renewable energy, or a corporation with several corporate social responsibility (CSR) initiatives, you know that the work you do makes a real difference.
+Whether your organization is a nonprofit, a family foundation, an impact investing firm, or a corporation with several corporate social responsibility (CSR) initiatives, your work makes a real difference.
+But how do you know what that difference is?

 Impact refers to the tangible changes or results an organization generates for its community as outlined by its mission, vision, and goals.